eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-Similar mitigation measures apply for all other entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers, Providers of registration certificates, and Access Certificate Authorities.
+Similar mitigation measures apply for all other entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Providers, PID Providers and Attestation Providers, Trusted List or LoTE Providers, Providers of registration certificates, and Access Certificate Authorities.
 Such parties will typically use a certified Hardware Security Module (HSM) for managing private and secret keys.
 For Relying Parties and Relying Party Instances, such measures are formally not required.

-WSCDs and WSCAs in a Wallet Unit may also be used to store other sensitive data except cryptographic keys.
+A WSCA/WSCD or keystore in a Wallet Unit may also be used to store other sensitive data except cryptographic keys.
 In particular, they could be used to store User attributes, in such a way that attackers, including malicious applications residing on the same User device as the Wallet Instance, cannot retrieve these